hibbitts-design/hibbitts-design-org-blog/posts/2017-05-24-when-grav-cms-and-not-wordpress-in-the-field-of-education/post.md

 ---
 title: "A Few Thoughts About...
-When Grav (and not WordPress) in the Field of Education?"
+When Grav CMS (and not WordPress) in the Field of Education?"
 date: 05/24/2017
 published: true
 continue_link: true